 That said, many pool owners in Iowa and elsewhere are satisfied with a few months of swimming.
 Keeping your pool closed most of the year keeps those maintenance costs low and ensures that swimming in your own pool never becomes a humdrum experience.

 Automatic pool covers are often a good investment in places that are a little bit colder.
 By covering your pool with the flip of a switch, you protect it from water evaporation and cooling.
 In the Midwest, where severe weather is common in the summer, this also helps keep debris from blowing in.
 The only downside – and it’s an obvious one – is that automatic covers are expensive to install.

 Other tack-on features to consider include diving boards, slides, basketball hoop, volleyball net, or any number of water features.
 It all depends on how you plan to use your pool, and what your budget is.

 The cost of construction labor in Iowa is around the national average, meaning you generally won’t pay any more or less than in other places.
-The bigger factors are the size of the pool, the type of liner (gunite, fiberglass, or vinyl), extra features, and the pricing of the builder you choose.
+The bigger factors are the size of the pool, the type of liner (gunite, fiberglass, or vinyl), the pricing of the builder you choose, and other factors.

 As always, you can save a bundle by doing some of the labor yourself or serving as your own general contractor.
 Of course, you can also get yourself into a lot of trouble if you don’t know what you are doing.
 When it comes to pool installation, there are a lot of advantages to working with a professional.